rohitshakya/Selenium-and-Automation-Testing/README.md

 public)
 2) In build path setup put all the files in class path, not in module path.
 3) Add selenium server stand alone, client and client source to build path.

+## Steps in selenium projects
+1) Create a java selenium test
+2) Record a test and convert into java selenium test
+3) Install katalon recorder plugin in chrome for recording manual tests
+4) Install TestNG library and setup and crate a new package for testng programs and tests